SSStuart/DeleteThatEntity_RPHPlugin/README.md

 ﻿# DeleteThatEntity - *RPH Plugin*

+RAGE Plugin Hook Plugin allowing to delete most entities from the GTA 5 map.

 ## Usage
 - Aim a weapon at an entity, then press `Delete`.
   The selected entity should become partially transparent.